mine-cetinkaya-rundel/citizenstatistician/content/post/2020-05-31-preparing-to-teach-2020-what-did-we-learn.md

 ### Teaching intro statistics - Ulrike Genschel

-critical consumers - when can statistics be misleading?
+We want students to become "critical consumers" of statistics.
+Throughout the course, we can show them the common ways that statistics can be misleading.

+There are two parts to problem solving: the research question level and the data level.
+Both parts can be taught as part of the investigative process stressed in the GAISE report.

 The level you teach at should be the same as the level you assess at.
+Consult Bloom's (revised) taxonomy when thinking about how to assess learning.

 ### Teaching intro data science - Mine Çetinkaya-Rundel

+Taking advantage of [peer review](https://rundel.github.io/ghclass/articles/instructions_students.html) can help scale a large class.

+Break material into modules with different case studies.
+This adds variety and also ensures that if a student doesn't connect with a particular dataset's context, they get another opportunity to engage later on.

+Consider incorporating discussions of ethics in each module rather than just in its own (e.g. ethics of scraping, what gets "counted" as a country in maps).

+### In conclusion...

+Thank you to the speakers and organizers!
+I think I can speak for the group and say we all learned a lot.
+Thanks to the combination of this workshop and the accompanying [eCOTS conference](https://www.causeweb.org/cause/ecots/ecots20) I certainly feel much more prepared to teach.